leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX-Linux-create.md

 ### Device Configuration Options for CheerpX

 CheerpX supports various types of devices that can be configured as overlayDevice.
-Here’s how you can create them:
+Here's how you can create them:

 - HttpBytesDevice (bytes): The default choice for loading filesystem images via HTTP.
 Suitable for most web-hosted files.
-- CloudDevice (block): Optimized for use with Cloudflare, enhancing performance and reliability through cloud storage solutions.
 - GitHubDevice (split): Ideal for projects integrated with GitHub Actions, allowing direct file loading from GitHub repositories.
 - IDBDevice: Provides persistent local storage using the browser's IndexedDB, perfect for applications requiring data retention across sessions.